ucsd-cse11-w22/ucsd-cse11-w22.github.io/syllabus.md

 **This is a draft until this notice is removed**

+# UCSD CSE 11 Fall 2021
-# Accelerated Intro to Programming (UCSD CSE 11) Fall 2021
+## Accelerated Intro to Programming

 Greg Miranda (Instructor)
 Joe Gibbs Politz (Instructor)